hpe-dev-incubator/hpe-dev-portal/content/blog/glpce-–-a-peak-to-fungible-infrastructure-resources-pool-part-1.md

 ## Allocation / Deallocation

 HPE GreenLake Private Cloud Enterprise (GLPCE) prioritizes resource allocation in line with expected workloads.
 Should a cluster harbor idle resources, they can be redirected to areas of higher demand.
 Through consumption analytics and continuous monitoring, optimal utilization is ensured.
-We'll delve deeper into this concept with a forthcoming visual representation.
+I will delve deeper into this concept with a forthcoming visual representation.

 ![Screenshot 1: Initial Allocation ](/img/blog1.png "Screenshot 1: Initial Allocation ")